Large Language Models for Combinatorial Optimization of Design Structure Matrix: Limitations and Future Work

+Beyond performance and scalability, improving the interpretability of the optimization process represents another important direction for future research.
+In this paper, we presented a preliminary case illustrating how the LLM refines the DSM through a sequence of iterative updates, offering an initial window into the model's reasoning process.
+However, the underlying decision-making and reasoning mechanisms of LLMs still remain relatively opaque.
+Researchers may explore more effective techniques for LLM interpretability, such as integrating complementary models, enabling self-explanation, and visualizing decision pathways \cite{Singh2024}.
 Additionally, the current framework primarily relies on textual representations of domain knowledge and system structures.
-While effective, this may limit its ability to fully leverage non-textual modalities such as diagrams, tables, or structured data formats commonly used in engineering practice.
-In future work, we will explore Multimodal Large Language Models (MLLMs) \cite{Li2024} to incorporate visual or tabular information, enriching the reasoning input and expanding the framework’s applicability to more complex engineering workflows.
+While effective, this may limit its ability to fully leverage non-textual modalities such as diagrams, tables, or images commonly used in engineering practice \cite{jiang2021deriving,jiang2022data}.
+In future work, we will explore Multimodal Large Language Models (MLLMs) to incorporate visual or tabular information \cite{Li2024}, enriching the reasoning input and expanding the framework’s applicability to more complex engineering workflows.

+In addition, DSM methods have already been incorporated into commercial tools such as Loomeo (https://loomeo.com/) and Lattix (https://www.lattix.com/), which provide standardized DSM representations, built-in objectives, and user-friendly interfaces.
+Future studies may explore the comparison between our proposed method and these commercial tools.
+Moreover, building on this foundation, LLM-based optimization could be integrated into such platforms to strengthen their adaptability and intelligence.
+A potential implementation would involve using the existing DSM representation layer and evaluation functions as the infrastructure, while adding an LLM-based optimization module that generates and iteratively refines candidate sequences through prompt templates (refer to Appendix 1).
+The outputs from the LLM could then be automatically validated against the software’s scoring functions, and retrieval-augmented generation could be employed to incorporate external knowledge sources (e.g., design guidelines, prior project documentation) to enrich the reasoning process.